 So, keep your team hyper-focused on those actionable metrics, no matter what team structure you choose.
 This process changes constantly, and you can always adjust as you go.
 Just as you are working to build a product that works for your users, build the team that works best for you.

 Want to see how Embrace can help your team grow your app with best-in-class tooling and world-class support?
-Request a customized demo and see how we help teams set and exceed the KPIs that matter for their business!
+Request a demo and see how we help teams set and exceed the KPIs that matter for their business!